spwhitton/consfigurator/doc/ideas.rst

   Then DEPLOY* can call that and error out if establishing the next hop requires LISP- but we only have POSIX-.

+- :DEBIAN-SBCL could SAVE-LISP-AND-DIE and then immediately reinvoke the saved image.
+That way, we have something that a cronjob can call to re-run the deployment to ensure that all properties remain applied.
+Need to think about how the property which sets up the cronjob will be specified in consfigs -- does it make sense to allow passing in arbitrary deployments, or do we only allow re-running exactly the same thing?
+If the former, the saved image will need to take some sort of command line input telling it what arguments to pass to DEPLOY*.

 Data sources
 ------------